 TESTIMONY IN THE CASE #297, LUIS CARLOS GALAN’S ASSASINATION

 In July 2009, Attorney General Guillermo Mendoza and Inspector General Alejandro Ordóñez ordered Virginia Vallejo’s testimony in the reopened case of Luis Carlos Galan’s assassination.
 The purpose was to confirm the claims made in her book against leaders of the paramilitary squads founded by Pablo Escobar and his partners in 1981.
-The senator’s murder had been committed by 18 Escobar’s hitmen in 1989, two years after the ending of her relationship with Escobar, and when she was living in Germany, engaged to a prominent German entrepreneur, and cooperating with Bundeskriminalamt, Interpol Weisbaden.
-On the way to the Colombian consulate, the government or military tried to kill her.
-The journalist survived the attack, but she was injured and hospitalized.
+The senator’s murder had been committed by 18 Escobar’s hitmen in 1989, two years after the ending of her relationship with Escobar, and when she was living in Germany, engaged to a prominent German entrepreneur, and cooperating with Interpol Weisbaden.

 PABLO ESCOBAR’S CRIMES “AGAINST HUMANITY”

 In 2009, Escobar’s terrorist acts were reclassified as Crimes against Humanity by the International Criminal Court.
 The Attorney General Mendoza-Diago determined that, before their referral to the ICC, the complaints of victims and families had to been filed individually in Colombia.
-To prevent the reparation of dozens of thousands of victims through a class action lawsuit, Pablo Escobar’s son and siblings engaged in an impressive worldwide public relations campaign with the narcopresidents and their media moguls, coordinated by Publicaciones Semana: the Organización Ardila-Lülle; Beatrice, Alejandro and Andres Santo Domingo of New York; Haim Saban’s Univision and Carlos Slim’s Telmex, that hired Christian Amanpour for an apology of Escobar and his family.
-All of them had been involved in massive laundering and tax fraud, and the subject of Virginia Vallejo’s second book.
+To prevent the reparation of dozens of thousands of victims through a class action lawsuit, Pablo Escobar’s son and siblings engaged in an impressive worldwide public relations campaign, coordinated by Publicaciones Semana and the Organización Ardila-Lülle

-On May 14th 2010, Virginia Vallejo filed a request in the Office of the Colombian Inspector General, Alejandro Ordóñez, for the investigation of the consul and prosecutors that had filtered her testimonies and personal data to the media, following the murder of three more witnesses in the Galán case.
-Ordóñez – reputedly associated with the paramilitary Autodefensas de Colombia AUC – ignored the request.
+On May 14th 2010, Virginia Vallejo filed a request in the Office of the Colombian Inspector General, Alejandro Ordóñez, for the investigation of the consul and prosecutors that had filtered her testimonies and personal data to the media, following the murder of three more witnesses in the Galán case; but Ordóñez ignored Vallejo’s official petition.

 POLITICAL ASYLUM IN THE UNITED STATES

 On June 3rd, 2010, Virginia Vallejo was granted asylum on basis of political opinion under the precepts of the Constitution of the United States of America, the Geneva Convention against Torture, and the Universal Declaration of Human Rights.
-The brutal attacks, unending harassment, character assassination and threats against the Colombian author and whistleblower were supported by hundreds of pages of documentary evidence, including tapes and videos.
-During more than one hour, the Honorable Liliana Torreh-Bayouth listed dozens of reasons to grant her political asylum.
+The character assassination against the journalist -whistleblower, and the death and rape threats sent to her by the Colombian Government, presidential families, and their media, supported by hundreds of pages of documentary evidence, were decisive for the verdict.

 President Álvaro Uribe attacked the verdict on television and announced the retaliation of the army against “corrupt judges”.
 The next week, an international humanitarian organization had to take Judge Maria Stella Jara and her 4 year-old boy out of Colombia to save their lives.